mby74/MECHANISM-AI-Model-Library/README.md

 ## 5. Scalability, DOE Integration and Future Directions (Phase II Vision)

-This framework is designed for extension to other biological and dynamical systems, integration with DOE AI ecosystems (e.g., American Science Cloud); large-scale simulation using HPC (e.g., ORNL Frontier)
+This framework is designed for large-scale deployment using DOE leadership computing resources (e.g., ORNL Frontier) to enable high-dimensional parameter exploration, large-scale model evaluation and integration of multimodal datasets.
-and multimodal data integration across experiments and models.
 The future directions (Phase II Vision) include

 - Expansion to multi-system biological and environmental models
 - Generalization to energy-relevant complex systems